 Therefore, the weekly CO2 is 84 kg or 4.4 tonnes per year.
 That’s about the carbon you saved by changing out 100 lights!

 What’s the Alternative?

 The Liquid Food Composter from Power Knot will decompose your waste food where it is created.
 It fits in your kitchen and plumbs in like a dishwasher.
 Machines are available to process as little as 50 kg (110 lb) per day to as much as 900 kg (2000 lbs, or one US ton) per day.

 Waste food is decomposed in the LFC and sent down the drain.
 The LFC uses a special environment and a special blend of microorganisms so that most waste food is decomposed in 24 hours or less.

 The LFC uses electricity to drive the machine.
 A machine that will process 100 kg (220 lb) of waste food per day uses about 4.8 kWh per day.
-Using See 1 kWh ≈ 0.68956 kg CO2, this will cause the generation of 1.2 tonne of CO2 per year.
-The net effect (See Is my Waste Food Bad for the Environment?. less this See What’s the Alternative?.) is 151.8 tonne of CO2 saved per year.
+Using 1 kWh ≈ 0.68956 kg CO2, this will cause the generation of 1.2 tonnes of CO2 per year.
+The net effect (See Is my waste food bad for the environment? or What’s the alternative?) is 151.8 tonnes of CO2 saved per year.

 But Isn’t it Better to Compost than Send Down the Drain?

 Sure, if you can do it locally and if the subsequent fertilizer is used locally.
 If your waste food is hauled some distance to be processed, or if the fertilizer is sent long distances to be used, you need to weigh the benefits from the standpoint of your carbon footprint.

 The material that exits the LFC and goes to the drain is rich in nutrients and also has those microorganisms.
 These microorganisms continue to live on any waste food that was not composted before it exited the machine through the fine mesh screen.
 They also help to digest other material in the sewage system and will help to keep your local drain clean.